chgdevtest/testpage/README.md

 9. The red hex color is #B20636

-10. The green color used is #ACBCBB
+10. The gray color used is #ACBCBB

 ## Complete